BioinfoUNIBA/REDInet/README.md

 ## **REDInet ligh version Options and Outputs**:

 REDInet_inference_light_ver.py script can be used when multiprocessing-based parallelization is not required or when it has be carried out via HTC systems.
-Furthermore, with this implementation the imputation of missing values can be obtained also using differente genome builds than hg38 or hg19.
+Furthermore, with this implementation the imputation of missing values can be obtained also using different genome builds than hg38 or hg19.
 Here the available options:

       python3 ../REDInet/Package/Utilities/REDInet_Inference_light_ver.py -h